stanislaw/SoftwareDesignHeuristics/README.md

 ## Systems

+### Good enough is often best

-- "Good enough for each part is often best for the whole system." ("The Art of Systems Thinking")
+"Good enough for each part is often best for the whole system." ("The Art of Systems Thinking")

+In "Engineering a Safer World", Nancy Leveson discusses how, in air traffic control, individual flight paths may not be optimized for each aircraft to ensure overall traffic harmony.
+This approach is necessary because optimizing each flight path individually could lead to conflicts and inefficiencies.
+Instead, air traffic control systems manage traffic by coordinating flight paths to maintain safe separation between aircraft, ensuring the overall safety and efficiency of the airspace.

+### Designing Systems for Effective Work

 - "Rather than trying to find extraordinary people to do a job, design the job so that ordinary people can do it well." ("The